tef/tefaq/tefaq.rst

 XXX Why did Dijkstra Hate on Basic?
 ===================================

+Dijkstra is an emminently quotable computer scientst

+    It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.

+From
 history lesson: dijkstra the troll yes, basic was terrible yes, the truths hurt